The Best Way to Backup and Restore a WordPress Site

-When things go wrong, having a backup and restore plan can save you time and money.
-WordPress sites are the biggest targets for malware attacks – with over 90,000 attacks happening every minute.
-Besides hacks, WordPress websites are also not immune from website crashes, data losses, or malfunctioning.
+Why?
+Simple: when things go wrong, a backup and restoration plan can save you time and money.
+WordPress sites are the biggest targets for malware attacks with over 90,000 attacks happening every minute.
+Besides hacks, WordPress websites aren’t immune from crashes, data losses, or malfunctioning.
 Even a single crash or error can seriously derail your marketplace for days or even weeks.

-There’s a simple way to deal with this though – backups.
-Think of it as a safety net for your website.
+Thankfully, there’s a simple way to deal with these problems: backups.
+Think of this as a safety net for your website.
 A comprehensive and reliable backup solution is your best protection against anything that could go wrong with your website.

 Why Backups Are Important For Your Website

 While backups are often looked at as a good-to-have, they are increasingly becoming a must-have.
 Why?
-Well, here are some real-life scenarios when you can use backups to normalize your website operations if:
+Well, here are real-life scenarios where backups can help restore your website’s normal operations:

-• You make some design changes on your website and want to revert to the original version.
+• You’re unhappy with your website design changes and want to revert to the original version

-• You accidentally delete any important file or folder.
+• You accidentally delete an important file or folder

-Now think about this – what exactly would happen if your backups went missing or even worse – got hacked?
-Let’s not forget that backups are also stored in independent servers or storage locations that also could crash or be compromised.
+Now think about this: what would happen if your backups go missing or worse, get hacked?
+And let’s not forget that backups are stored in independent servers or storage locations that could also crash or be compromised.

 This is the reason why you should create multiple copies of backup files for storage.
 Additionally, these backup files should be stored on multiple locations, including your dedicated server and independent cloud storage like Google Drive and Dropbox.
 This ensures that you always have access to your backup files and can download them to your computer at any time.

-Now that you know all about backups and their importance in keeping your website running, let’s look at how you can perform a website backup and restoration.
+Now that you know all about backups and their importance in keeping your website running, let’s look at the three WordPress site recovery strategies you can employ.

-We’ll preface this and say that we are happily using both Kinsta and Siteground for hosting and some of the links in this article are affiliate links.
-We would not recommend these companies without plenty of testing of both their services and support.
-We’ve been extremely happy with the support from both Kinsta and Siteground.
+We’ll preface this by saying that we are happily using both Kinsta and Siteground for hosting, and some of the links in this article are affiliate links.
+We wouldn’t recommend these companies without thoroughly testing their services and support.
+In fact, we’ve been extremely happy with the support from both Kinsta and Siteground.

-One of the easiest routes to take is to avail backup and restore services from your web hosting company.
-Most WP hosts like SiteGround and Kinsta include automated and easy-to-use backup services.
+One of the easiest routes to take is to avail of backup and restore services from your web hosting company.
+Most WordPress hosts like SiteGround and Kinsta include automated and easy-to-use backup services.
 They’re easy to manage and easy to restore.

-From the Kinsta dashboard, restore your stored backups to the live website or test them on a staging site before merging the backups on the live site.
+2. Next, restore your stored backups to the live website or test them on a staging site before merging the backups on the live site.
+To do this, simply click the Backups tab, then select either “Live” or “Staging.”

 Although having backups from your hosting company is a great first step, there are some other things to consider when you take this approach:

-• Can you rely entirely on your web host provider to take timely backups?
+• Can you rely entirely on your web host provider to make timely backups?

 • Do these backup files include both website files and database tables?

-• Are they charging a premium for providing backup services, or is it included in their standard hosting packages?
+• Is the web host provider charging a premium for providing backup services, or is it included in their standard hosting packages?

 • Can you easily access these backups and restore them?